kaleeswaran393/CICD_Ansible_Terraform_Azure/README.md

 }
 ```

-## Terafrom Script to screat VM on the fly
+## Teraform Script to create VM on the fly
 ```
 resource "azurerm_resource_group" "test" {
   name = "acctestrg"